bellopromise/take-home-slack/README.md

 2. After install, configure docker compose and run the following command:

-    ```
+    ```bash
     docker build -t slack-api .
     docker run -p 3000:3000 slack-api
     ```

-Congratulations! project should now be up and running for development purposes.
+  Application should be running on port 3000: http://localhost:3000/

 ## Documentation
  You can access the swagger documentation here: http://localhost:3000/api-docs/